TABLE OF CONTENTS

 GPU-Accelerated Applications in AI

 The training phase of deep learning models is a resource-intensive task.
-GPUs accelerate this process by parallelising the computations.
+GPU for AI Training accelerates this process by parallelising the computations.
 For instance, in a neural network, the weights and biases are updated after each batch of data is processed.
 GPUs enable the simultaneous processing of these batches, significantly speeding up the training.

 During inference, when a trained model is used to make predictions, speed is often critical, especially in applications like real-time language translation or autonomous driving.
 GPUs enhance the efficiency of these operations, allowing for faster, more accurate responses.